 MidAmerican provided a base-case load forecast and two excursion cases: a low-case forecast and a high-case forecast.
 The required low and high hourly load forecast scenarios were created by taking the 95% confidence interval around each class-level sales, customer and use per customer forecast and the 95% confidence interval around the non-coincident gross peak demand forecast.
 The load forecasting software used for the sales, customers use per customer and non-coincident peak demand forecasts, provided the upper and lower bounds of a 95% confidence interval around each monthly forecast value.
 This software feature allowed the construction of upper and lower bound forecasts for the residential, commercial, industrial and public authority sales forecasts.
-The street lighting sales forecast was multiplied by 0.99 and 1.01 to generate, respectively, a lower and upper bound street lighting sales forecast.
+The street lighting sales forecast.